mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

 Note that we are hence dealing with two sets of points: those used during sampling, and those used during share generation -- and these cannot overlap!
 If they did the privacy guarantee would no longer be satisfied and some of the share values might literally equal some of the secrets.

 Preventing this from happening is the reason we use two different (co-prime) bases: any two subgroups with a non-trivial overlap will have a common order divider (**todo make clearer**); so since the bases are co-prime they will only have the 1 in common.
-As such we are safe if we simply make sure to exclude the value at point 1 from being used.
+As such we are safe if we simply make sure to exclude the value at point 1 from being used. **todo recall what we saw in the walk-thought example, that the subgroup of order 4 contained the subgroup of order 2 -- this holds in general since for two power of 2 subgroups, one will contain the other!**

 For sharing we first sample the values of the polynomial, fixing the value at point 1 to be a constant (in this case zero).
 Using the backward FFT we then turn this into a small vector of coefficients, which we then as in Shamir's scheme, extend with zero coefficients to get a larger vector of coefficients matching the forward FFT.
 Finally, since the first value obtained from this corresponds to point 1, and hence is the same as the constant used before, we remove it before returning the values as shares.